TheFirstFen/lnu/fen/y3/code/2dt905/labs/lab1/README.md

 There is only one request packet sent to the server.
 The packet length encompasses the size of the file that is requested by the client.

 ![T4](./img/T4-1.png)
+*Note: I am aware that there technically should be a header in this image called "[X reassembled]"*

 - T4-2